codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are pirates called pirates?
-Because they arrr!
+I’ve just been reading a book about anti-gravity, it’s impossible to put down!

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
- 1. Four Years
+ 1. Public
- 2. Two Years
+ 2. Private
- 3. Eight Years
+ 3. Static
- 4. Year
+ 4. Final

 <details>
   <summary>Answer</summary>
-  Year
+  Final
 </details>